 If you struggle with balance, or do not wish to overexert yourself, this is not a problem.
 You shouldn’t feel like your balance has to prevent you from exercising.

 Instead, why not try a seated workout?
-This takes a lot of the strain off of your joints, but still allows you to improve your cardiovascular health.
+This takes a lot of the strain off of your joints but still allows you to improve your cardiovascular health.
 It’s a win-win for those with limited mobility who are looking to improve their cardiovascular fitness.

 Easy strength exercises